Unit IX. Acceptance

 Instead of commenting on how crowded the houses seem in the town to which

-my daughter has moved, I might note the potential for finding new friends
+my friend has moved, I might note the potential for finding new friends

 in such a highly populated area.
 Nothing is all bad – or good.